-The second column shows the REGX gain after linchpin removal, which was quite significant (at least 37%) in almost all of the cases, 43.7% on average for this class of programs.
-The last column of the table shows the names of the respective procedures identified (which, except for compress, gnubg and go, were the same for ENTR as well).
+In Table 4, we listed the actual linchpins identified (the first 1-3 procedures are shown that showed significant difference to the remaining ones).
+The second column shows the REGX gain after removing the linchpin with the highest gain, which was quite significant (at least 37%) in almost all of the cases, 43.7% on average for this class of programs.
+The last columns of the table show the names of the respective procedures identified (which, except for compress, gnubg and go, were the same for ENTR as well).
 It is interesting to observe that, as names themselves suggest and a manual analysis of the programs confirms, most of the identified procedures indeed have central role in the programs.
 It is an open question, however, how many of these procedures could be deemed responsible for avoidable dependence clusters, in other words, dependence pollution [2].
 Expectedly, procedures acting as the main procedures could not be easily refactored.